Did Blac Chyna Just Confirm Her Pregnancy With Her 18-Year-Old Boyfriend?

 Well, that might just be what happened.
 Page Six says a source confirmed that White is pregnant with Jay's child, and now people are wondering if this photo is her response.

-While the caption doesn't address the rumors, posting such a couple-y photo shortly after they surfaced feels purposeful — we just don't know for what purpose.
+While the caption doesn't address the rumours, posting such a couple-y photo shortly after they surfaced feels purposeful — we just don't know for what purpose.

 "You pregnant or nah," one commenter asked.